andrewtheguy/whisper_transcribe_rs/README.md

 - find out why livestream sometimes dies without errors even if I have added an infinite loop on it

+- should perhaps reset state if it continues to have speech or no speech for too long

 build linux arm binary:

 ```